-If you’ve not tried Anki’s autonomous robot version of Scalectrix you’ve missed a treat.
+If you’ve not tried Anki’s autonomous robot version of Scalectric yet, you’ve missed a treat.

-The one downside to the previous version, Anki Drive, was having to race around a fixed circuit printed on Anki’s roll-out mats.
+The one original Anki Drive's one downside was having to race around a fixed circuit printed on Anki’s roll-out mats.
 Anki Overdrive solves this, and then some, by switching to clip-together straights and curves.

 The Launch Kit introduces jumps, the Collision Kit adds cross roads and the 180° Kit adds a U-turn piece.
 As well as making the circuits themselves more varied, this also introduces the possibility of different game types.